 The Virginia Department of Health requires a completed Memorandum of Agreement (MOA) with all schools and/or programs before students can begin their internship with our agency.
 This process can sometimes take several months.
 Please keep this in mind.

-VDH cannot place any interns from any state colleges or universities in Georgia.
-Please see more information below.*
+VDH cannot place interns from any state colleges or universities in Georgia.

-*The VDH Internship Memorandum of Agreement (on the recommendation of the Virginia Office of the Attorney General) requires colleges and university to provide general and professional liability insurance coverage for their students placed for internship in any VDH worksite.
+On the recommendation of the Virginia Office of the Attorney General colleges and universities are required to provide general and professional liability insurance coverage for their students placed for internship in any VDH worksite.
 The Georgia state code prohibits state institutions of higher learning from providing this coverage; therefore, their students are ineligible for VDH internship placements.
-VDH may not place any interns from any state colleges and universities in Georgia.